 Figure 3.
 Ready vegetable dish /Lyutenitsa/

-Analysis and evaluation of the development and functioning of the HACCP system
+Analysis and evaluation of the development and functioning of the HACCP system separately, and the allergens were targeted.

 The hazard analysis was detailed and focused, presented separately for sterilized canned vegetables and sterilized ready meals.